 Scale to compare

-Okay, that’s all kind of theoretical.
+Okay, that’s all theoretical.

 Let’s get down to business.
-If you want to compare two images from two different cameras, you can do it for example by printing on paper at the same size.
+If you want to compare two images from two different cameras, you can do it, for example, by printing on paper at the same size.

 In either case, the process of scaling an image to make it smaller has the effect of increasing the signal-to-noise ratio.